MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/What-s-supported-and-what-isn-t-for-DPM-.md

 -   As a standalone physical server—DPM can’t be deployed in a physical cluster, but you can manage multiple DPM servers from a single location using Central Console in Operations Manager.

 -   As an on\-premises virtual machine—You can deploy DPM as a Hyper\-V virtual machine as a single server or virtual machine cluster.
 You install DPM in the same way as a physical installation.
-Read [Install DPM as a virtual machine on an on-premises Hyper-V server](assetId:///52ba2825-72de-4079-8947-a2e7baf9602c).
+For detailed information, see the row, [DPM installed as Hyper-V VM](./Get-DPM-installed.md#Setup-prerequisites) in the Setup prerequisites table.

 -   As an Azure virtual machine—From DPM 2012 R2 Update 3 onwards you can install DPM as an Azure virtual machine.
 There are a number of restrictions in this deployment.
-Read more in [Install DPM as an Azure virtual machine](assetId:///ae43b358-bab6-42b8-94b0-ac216cb9ea43)
+For detailed information, see the row [DPM as an Azure virtual machine](./get-dpm-installed.md#setup-prerequisites) in the Setup prerequites table.

 -   As a Windows virtual machine in VMWare—From DPM 2012 R2 Update 5 onwards you can install DPM on a Windows virtual machine in a VMWare environment.
 In this configuration DPM can protect Microsoft workloads that are all running as Windows virtual machines in VMWare.